GoogleChrome/web-vitals/README.md

 ### Send the results to Google Analytics

-Google Analytics does not support reporting metric distributions in any of its built-in reports; however, if you set a unique dimension value on every metric instance that you send to Google Analytics, including that dimension in a custom report will allow you to construct a distribution manually.
+Google Analytics does not support reporting metric distributions in any of its built-in reports; however, if you set a unique dimension value (in this case, the metric `id`) on every metric instance that you send to Google Analytics, including that dimension in a custom report will allow you to construct a distribution manually.

 Using the [Google Analytics Reporting API](https://developers.google.com/analytics/devguides/reporting) and a tool like [Data Studio](https://datastudio.google.com/) (or your own visualization library), you can create dashboards with histograms reporting quantile data (the 75th percentile is recommended) for all of the Web Vitals metrics.